26th International Festival of Animated Film

 The International Festival of Animated Film invites the diverse world of animated film to Wiesbaden from November 6 to 9.
 With a program that specifically spans countries and generations, it offers a multifaceted overview of current developments in what is perhaps the oldest film genre.

-The Wiesbaden International Festival of Animated Film has been held as part of "Filme im Schloss" since 1999.
-Alongside the International Festival of Animated Film in Stuttgart, it is the only festival in Germany that is entirely dedicated to animated film.
-Among the countless international festivals, it is the only one that includes the winners of the main prizes of the world's most important animated film competitions in its program.
-The festival covers all types of animated film and animation techniques.
-There is a special focus on short films.
-All entries are shown by invitation.
-A total of four prizes are awarded.
+Alongside the Stuttgart International Festival of Animated Film, it is the only festival in Germany dedicated exclusively to animated film.
+Of the countless international animation film festivals, it is the only one that includes the main prizewinners of the world's most important festivals and animation film competitions in its program.
+All types of animated film and animation techniques are considered at the Wiesbaden festival.
+All contributions are shown by invitation.